TheRealKasumi/NikoLight/documentation/build.md

 ### Configuration

-Generally you should be fine with their default configuration.
+Generally, you should be fine with their default configuration.
 But you are free to modify it if you wish.
-However keep in mind that this can have a big impact on the price.
+However, keep in mind that this can have a big impact on the price.
-Changing the number of layers and dimmensions is not recommended and can lead to problems later.
+Changing the number of layers and dimensions is not recommended and can lead to problems later.
 Also the PCB shouldn't be too thin.
 Here the default 1.6mm are just perfect.
 When you are done, add the PCB to the shopping cart.